cornwallisna/cw_website/index.md

 To keep up on the latest events, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!

 #  Open Positions:

-* **A volunteer to serve as Secretary is needed to fill this open position in 2025**

 * **Website Team & Website content support.**